marsniv/neurocg/README.md

 ## neurocg

+This code was written by [mcmorre](https://github.com/mcmorre) and I have just adapted and rearranged the functions.
-To run this code, use command line.
+To run this code, I use command line.
 I recommend starting with stimloop.py and stimsweep.py to get a feel for it.

 #stimsweep.py